-Our podiatrist, Gina Brown, is an expert at examining the foot and its function.
-She can look for signs of excess wear and pressure in the foot as well as the movement of the foot while standing, walking or running.
-With this knowledge, Gina can prescribe suitable exercises and, if necessary, orthotics (insoles) and advise on correct footwear.
+Podiatrists are experts at examining the foot and its function.
+They can look for signs of excess wear and pressure in the foot as well as the movement of the foot while standing, walking or running.
+With this knowledge, they can prescribe suitable exercises and, if necessary, orthotics (insoles) and advise on correct footwear.

 You do not need a referral to book an appointment.
 You can book a treatment at a time that suits you.
 Some private insurance providers will however require a referral from the GP.

 We’re trained to work with feet and enjoy working with feet that need our help.
 We’ve dealt with feet that have all manner of problems, shapes and sizes.
 There is no need to be embarrassed, we are here to help.